ShakingMap/rf-materialize/README.md

-# RF Bootstrap3
+# RF Materialize
-[rf-form](https://github.com/ShakingMap/rf-form) components suit for bootstrap3.
+[rf-form](https://github.com/ShakingMap/rf-form) components suit for materialize.

 This docs list the components of this suit. refer to [rf-form](https://github.com/ShakingMap/rf-form#apis) to see default apis.

 ## Installation
-- install bootstrap3 styles. this package is roughly tested with bootstrap 3.3.6
+- install materialize styles. this package is roughly tested with materialize 0.97.6
-- `npm install --save rf-bootstrap3`
+- `npm install --save rf-materialize`

 ## Components